OLO (NYSE:OLO) Research Coverage Started at BTIG Research

-BTIG Research initiated coverage on shares of OLO (NYSE:OLO – Get Rating) in a research report released on Thursday, The Fly reports.
-The firm issued a neutral rating on the stock.
+BTIG Research assumed coverage on shares of OLO (NYSE:OLO – Get Rating) in a research report report published on Thursday morning, The Fly reports.
+The brokerage issued a neutral rating on the stock.

-A number of other brokerages also recently weighed in on OLO.
-StockNews.com initiated coverage on shares of OLO in a research note on Thursday, May 18th.
-They set a hold rating for the company.
-Royal Bank of Canada lifted their price objective on shares of OLO from $9.00 to $10.00 and gave the company an outperform rating in a report on Thursday, February 23rd.
-Piper Sandler restated a neutral rating and set a $9.00 price target on shares of OLO in a report on Tuesday, March 7th.
-Finally, Stifel Nicolaus dropped their target price on shares of OLO from $10.00 to $9.00 in a research note on Wednesday, May 10th.
-Five research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
-Based on data from MarketBeat.com, OLO presently has a consensus rating of Hold and an average price target of $9.70.
+Other analysts also recently issued reports about the company.
+Stifel Nicolaus cut their target price on OLO from $10.00 to $9.00 in a research note on Wednesday, May 10th.
+StockNews.com initiated coverage on OLO in a research note on Thursday, May 18th.
+They issued a hold rating on the stock.
+Piper Sandler restated a neutral rating and issued a $9.00 price target on shares of OLO in a research note on Tuesday, March 7th.
+Finally, Royal Bank of Canada raised their price target on OLO from $9.00 to $10.00 and gave the stock an outperform rating in a research note on Thursday, February 23rd.
+Five equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+Based on data from MarketBeat.com, the stock presently has an average rating of Hold and a consensus target price of $9.70.

-In other OLO news, CFO Peter J. Benevides sold 7,892 shares of the stock in a transaction on Tuesday, June 6th.
-The shares were sold at an average price of $7.28, for a total transaction of $57,453.76.
-Following the completion of the sale, the chief financial officer now owns 374,081 shares of the company’s stock, valued at approximately $2,723,309.68.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-In related news, CFO Peter J. Benevides sold 7,892 shares of the stock in a transaction dated Tuesday, June 6th.
-The shares were sold at an average price of $7.28, for a total value of $57,453.76.
-Following the completion of the transaction, the chief financial officer now directly owns 374,081 shares in the company, valued at approximately $2,723,309.68.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, CEO Noah H. Glass sold 8,334 shares of the firm’s stock in a transaction dated Tuesday, June 6th.
-The shares were sold at an average price of $7.28, for a total transaction of $60,671.52.
-Following the sale, the chief executive officer now owns 302,546 shares of the company’s stock, valued at $2,202,534.88.
+In other OLO news, CFO Peter J. Benevides sold 7,892 shares of the firm’s stock in a transaction dated Tuesday, June 6th.
+The stock was sold at an average price of $7.28, for a total transaction of $57,453.76.
+Following the sale, the chief financial officer now directly owns 374,081 shares of the company’s stock, valued at $2,723,309.68.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+In other OLO news, CFO Peter J. Benevides sold 7,892 shares of the business’s stock in a transaction that occurred on Tuesday, June 6th.
+The stock was sold at an average price of $7.28, for a total transaction of $57,453.76.
+Following the completion of the transaction, the chief financial officer now owns 374,081 shares in the company, valued at $2,723,309.68.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CEO Noah H. Glass sold 8,334 shares of the business’s stock in a transaction that occurred on Tuesday, June 6th.
+The stock was sold at an average price of $7.28, for a total transaction of $60,671.52.
+Following the completion of the transaction, the chief executive officer now directly owns 302,546 shares of the company’s stock, valued at approximately $2,202,534.88.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 19,690 shares of company stock valued at $143,378.
-Corporate insiders own 39.12% of the company’s stock.
+Insiders have sold a total of 19,690 shares of company stock valued at $143,378 over the last ninety days.
+39.12% of the stock is currently owned by company insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in OLO.
-Precision Wealth Strategies LLC purchased a new position in OLO during the fourth quarter valued at approximately $82,000.
-Segall Bryant & Hamill LLC lifted its holdings in OLO by 2.0% during the third quarter.
-Segall Bryant & Hamill LLC now owns 319,374 shares of the company’s stock valued at $2,524,000 after purchasing an additional 6,360 shares in the last quarter.
-New York State Common Retirement Fund raised its position in shares of OLO by 6.6% during the fourth quarter.
-New York State Common Retirement Fund now owns 2,275,123 shares of the company’s stock valued at $14,220,000 after buying an additional 141,576 shares during the last quarter.
-Townsquare Capital LLC raised its position in shares of OLO by 1,334.5% during the fourth quarter.
-Townsquare Capital LLC now owns 235,239 shares of the company’s stock valued at $1,470,000 after buying an additional 218,840 shares during the last quarter.
-Finally, Tiger Global Management LLC raised its position in shares of OLO by 13.5% during the third quarter.
-Tiger Global Management LLC now owns 5,104,581 shares of the company’s stock valued at $40,326,000 after buying an additional 606,419 shares during the last quarter.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in OLO.
+Lazard Asset Management LLC acquired a new stake in OLO in the fourth quarter valued at $29,000.
+State of Wyoming grew its stake in shares of OLO by 41.7% during the 4th quarter.
+State of Wyoming now owns 5,317 shares of the company’s stock valued at $33,000 after buying an additional 1,566 shares during the period.
+Dark Forest Capital Management LP grew its stake in shares of OLO by 485.3% during the 1st quarter.
+Dark Forest Capital Management LP now owns 5,508 shares of the company’s stock valued at $45,000 after buying an additional 4,567 shares during the period.
+Clear Street Markets LLC purchased a new stake in OLO during the 4th quarter worth $40,000.
+Finally, Point72 Hong Kong Ltd purchased a new stake in OLO during the 3rd quarter worth $64,000.
 Hedge funds and other institutional investors own 80.93% of the company’s stock.

 OLO Company Profile